Search

-Centralized Monitoring: Effective Technology & Documented Evidence are the Perfect Double Act
+Centralized Monitoring: Effective Technology & Documented Evidence Are The Perfect Double Act

 In the world of clinical trials, if it isn’t documented, it didn’t happen.
 It’s a philosophy that has informed and embedded, standardized reporting approaches into on-site and remote monitoring.